 Why is non-medical cannabis use restricted to adults?

-One of our top priorities is to protect the health and safety of youth.
-In order to protect youth, the Province of BC has restricted access to cannabis to adults age 19 years or older.
+One of our top priorities is to protect the health and safety of minors.
+In order to protect minors, the Province of BC has restricted access to cannabis to adults age 19 years or older.

 THC, the substance which gives the ‘high’ in cannabis, affects the same machinery in the brain that directs brain development.
 The higher the amount of THC in cannabis, the more likely one is to be harmed by it.